GarlGuo/COS568-A1/README.md

 python main.py --model-class lottery --model resnet20 --dataset cifar10 --experiment singleshot --pruner snip  --compression 1.0 --save-trace
 ```

-1. Load the trace to Chrome browser, and take a screenshot.
+1. Load the trace to Chrome browser (open ```chrome://tracing``` on Chrome, and download the `trace.json` and click on the load button), and take a screenshot.
 Report the GPU hardware details via `nvidia-smi` on terminal.

+- We expect at least 2 streams/rows appear: a python cpu stream and at least 1 CUDA stream to appear in the tracing result.
+However, tracing might fail to capture CUDA stream for some recent GPUs or PyTorch versions.
+In this case, we could use an older PyTorch version (e.g. 2.5.1) or older GPU version (Ampere or Hopper generation, or consumer-graded GPUs such as RTX 3090 or RTX 4090).

 2. From the trace, **calculate the total CUDA time spent on all convolution layers for a single step.** You may find there are a lot of "bubbles" on the CUDA stream and there might be multiple launched CUDA streams. **We should disregard most of large bubbles and sum up the CUDA convolution kernel time for all CUDA stream**.
 Please be wise on the  Calculate the percentage of convolution CUDA kernel time over the total time spent for this inference step.

 Hint: please refer to this screenshot to see an example of convolution CUDA kernel time for 1 layer.
 We have 3 launched CUDA streams by `aten::con2d` (PyTorch native convolution call on the CPU host), and the kernels boxed in blue are the corresponding CUDA kernels.